Introduction

 Literature Review

-Training the nurse practitioners to become preceptors is beneficial as the number of care physicians is decreasing.
-Although many preceptor training programs are provided in the United States, there is still a shortage of preceptors so developing an efficient training program and encouraging the students to participate in the program is extremely important.
-For this, the programs need to be centered around one core skill so that the students may choose the one that suits them best.
-To prove that intensive training in a specific field will make the NPs more capable, the paper is focusing solely on developing a preceptor training program for Family Nurse Practitioners (FNPs).
-This chapter will review the literature available in regards to this topic and use it to build an effective preceptor training program for FNPs.
+Training nurse practitioners to become preceptors is beneficial as the number of care physicians is decreasing.
+Although many preceptor training programs are provided in the United States, there is still a shortage of preceptors, so developing an efficient training program and encouraging the students to participate in the program is extremely important.
+For this, the programs need to be centred around one core skill so that the students may choose the one that suits them best.
+To prove that intensive training in a specific field will make NPs more capable, the paper focuses solely on developing a preceptor training program for Family Nurse Practitioners (FNPs).
+This chapter will review the literature available regarding this topic and use it to build an effective preceptor training program for FNPs.

 Previous Preceptor Training Programs for FNPs

 There are many preceptor training programs for nurse practitioners (NPs), however; there is not a program that solely focuses on the preceptor training for the family nurse practitioners.
-This lack of specific training modules is a gap in preceptor training programs, so; research was conducted to identify the reason behind this gap.
+This lack of specific training modules is a gap in preceptor training programs, so research was conducted to identify the reason behind this gap.
 Through this research it was identified that the existing preceptor training programs focus on the training of nurse practitioners, through this training they become ready to provide specialized care to specific patients, which means they are ready to become a part of a specialized department.
 They can choose to FNPs or any other type of nurse practitioner.
 This means further preceptor training programs are not as widely available that will allow them to expand their skills and knowledge base.
-If more specialized training programs are provided then this will allow them to train new FNPs and help them adjust to the team seamlessly (Giddens et al., 2014).
+If more specialized training programs are provided, then they will be able to train new FNPs and help them adjust to the team seamlessly (Giddens et al., 2014).

 Family Nurse Practitioners (FNPs)

-FNPs are trained to assist the physicians in keeping medical records of the patients; these records include the history of diseases in the patients’ family, patients’ medical history, medication administered to a patient over the years, etc. It requires a deep knowledge of each patient and all patients have interacted with FNPs throughout their medical life.
+FNPs are trained to assist physicians in keeping medical records of the patients; these records include the history of diseases in the patients’ family, patients’ medical history, medication administered to a patient over the years, etc. It requires a deep knowledge of each patient, and all patients have interacted with FNPs throughout their medical lives.
 FNPs are trained to provide care to patients of every age group.
-They are responsible for keeping the record of the patients’ medical history and monitoring their health over the years, which helps in detecting early signs of diseases and help in prevention.
-FNPs are the most needed in the healthcare system but over the years there has been a shortage of family doctors which has led to an increased workload for FNPs.
-However; the number of FNPs is not enough to compensate for the shortage of family doctors so a preceptor training program must be provided so that new FNPs can be trained effectively in less time (SGU, 2021).
+They are responsible for keeping a record of the patient’s medical history and monitoring their health over the years, which helps detect early signs of diseases and prevent them.
+FNPs are the most needed in the healthcare system, but over the years, there has been a shortage of family doctors, which has led to an increased workload for FNPs.
+However, the number of FNPs is not enough to compensate for the shortage of family doctors, so a preceptor training program must be provided so that new FNPs can be trained effectively in less time (SGU, 2021).

 Available Preceptor Training Programs

-The currently available training programs are for nurse practitioners which include Advanced Practice Registered Nurse (APRN) Preceptor Development Education, One-Minute Preceptor Training Method, NP Concentration Preceptor Guide, FNP Preceptor Program, etc.
+The currently available training programs for nurse practitioners include Advanced Practice Registered Nurse (APRN) Preceptor Development Education, One-Minute Preceptor Training Method, NP Concentration Preceptor Guide, FNP Preceptor Program, etc.

 APRN Preceptor Development Education